Impatiens: Shade-Garden Color That Actually Works

 Plant after last frost in rich, moist soil.
 Keep consistently watered — wilting stresses them fast.
 Feed monthly with a balanced fertilizer.
 Choose downy mildew-resistant varieties for beds where impatiens have struggled in recent years.

-See impatiens in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring impatiens alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring impatiens alongside companion plants.

 Frequently Asked Questions